IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 The variable max_bytes_in_flight indicates the max bytes in flight in the current round trip.

 The multiplicative increase is restricted directly after a congestion event and the restriction is gradually relaxed as the time since last congested increased.
 The restriction makes the congestion window growth to be no faster than additive increase when congestion continusly occurs.
-For L4S operation this means that the SCReAM algorithm will adhere to the 2 marked packets per RTT equilibrium at steaddy state congestion.
+For L4S operation this means that the SCReAM algorithm will adhere to the 2 marked packets per RTT equilibrium at steady state congestion.

 It is particularly important that the congestion window reflects the transmitted bitrate especially in L4S mode operation.
 An inflated cwnd takes extra RTTs to bring down to a correct value upon congestion and thus causes unnecessary queue buildup.
 At the same time the congestion window must be allowed to be large enough to avoid that the SCReAM algorithm begins to limit itself, given that the target bitrate is calculated based on the cwnd.
 Two mechanisms are used to manage this: